gustavonp/roo-recipes/content/recipe/sweet-chilli-sauce.md

 6. Pour the chilli into a bottle and let it cool.

-> Do not cook for more than 15 minutes!
-It gets too sweet.
+<blockquote class="with-roo">Do not cook for more than 15 minutes!
+It gets too sweet.</blockquote>